-- 2. 3,048,667 warrants exercisable at \$0.40 expired unexercised. - 3.
+- 1. The Company's Swiss subsidiary, SwissGold, was granted five-year exploration permits for gold and precious metals in the communities of Sumvitg and Trun, Switzerland. - 2.
+3,048,667 warrants exercisable at \$0.40 expired unexercised. - 3.
 840,000 common shares were released from escrow on November 23, 2012, leaving a balance of nil subject to escrow. - 4.
 The Company held its Annual General Meeting on January 28, 2013.
 All proposed resolutions were passed. - 5.
 On February 26, 2013, the Company closed a non-brokered private placement financing (the "Private Placement") for 2,525,000 units (the "Units") at \$0.055 per Unit, for gross proceeds of \$138,875.
 Each Unit will consist of one common share of the Company and one-half of one non-transferable common share purchase warrant.
 Each whole warrant will entitle the holder to purchase one additional common share of the Company at \$0.10 expiring February 26, 2015.
 The expiry date of each warrant is subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed \$0.20 for 20 consecutive trading days, the Company may notify the holder in writing that the warrants will expire 20 trading days from receipt of such notice unless exercised by the holder before such date.
 The securities under the Private Placement are subject to a four-month hold period expiring on June 26, 2013. - 6.
-The Company completed a shares for debt transaction with its President and CEO under which he acquired 1,125,670 common shares of the Company at a deemed price of US\$0.075 per share in settlement of US\$84,425 in debts of the Company payable to him.
-The securities issued under the shares for debt transaction will be subject to a four-month hold period expiring on May 28, 2013.
+The Company completed a shares for debt transaction with its President and CEO under which he acquired 1,125,670 common shares of the Company valued at \$50,655 in settlement of US\$84,425 in debts of the Company payable to him resulting in a gain of \$33,770 on the settlement of debts. - 7.
+The Company issued 150,000 common shares to settle a disagreement regarding amounts payable by the Company in relation to exploration permits issued to its subsidiary, SwissGold with respect to the Swiss Permits.
+Under the terms of the settlement, the Company retained data in respect of the area of the permits and the parties entered into a mutual release of the obligations owed to each other, including the Company's obligation to pay Swiss Francs 50,000 to the other parties.
+The common shares issued under the settlement are subject to a hold period expiring on October 19, 2013.